Controlling and processing personal data

 The obligation to keep data secure

 Controllers and processors have an obligation to keep personal data secure.
+They must also ensure that any employees do not access or process any data unless they are required to do so.
 Under the GDPR, controllers and processors must consider implementing modern security measures appropriate for the risks involved in their activities.
 For example, risks may come from accidental or unlawful destruction of stored data or unauthorised disclosure, access or alteration.

 The security measures may include anonymisation or encryption of data and restoring or backing up stored data.
-Controllers and processors will need to review and evaluate their security measures to comply with any code of conduct that may be published in the future.
+Controllers and processors need to regularly review and evaluate their security measures and also consider data security when disposing of equipment.

 The obligation to report data breaches

 Under the GDPR, a controller must notify the Data Protection Commission of a personal data breach without delay where that breach is a likely to result in a risk to the rights and freedoms of the data subject.
-Notification should be made within 72 hours of the controller becoming aware of the breach.
+Notification should be made. at the latest, within 72 hours of the controller becoming aware of the breach.
 Data processors must notify the respective controllers if the processor becomes aware of a breach.
-The controller should also notify the data subject without delay.
+The controller should then notify the data subject without delay.

 The obligation to carry out data protection impact assessments